Jiyuan-Wong/BookList-To-do-app/README.md

 - Thu Dec 01 22:33:39 PST 2022
 - Removed book in the book list: The man and the sea

+# Phase 4: Task 3

+- If I had more time to work on this project, I would improve the relationship structure of the whole project.
+Because my project's current relationships are too simple, the project's cohesion and coupling must be improved to prevent the whole system from crashing if one class makes a mistake.
+Also, if the opportunity arises, code refinement should be implemented.
+This would not only solve the obscurity of the code, but would also allow others to take over the project with less time to familiarise themselves with the whole project.

 **Thank you for reading this!**